yokobond/xcx-web-channel/README.md

 # Web Channel
-An example extension for [Xcratch](https://xcratch.github.io/)
+Inter project communication extension for [Xcratch](https://xcratch.github.io/)

-This extension add extra-block "do it", that executes string in its input field as a sentence in Javascript and return the result.
+This extension provides a "Web Channel" communication system that allows Scratch projects to interact with each other through WebSocket connections.

+The extension enables real-time communication between multiple Scratch projects running in different browsers or computers through a WebSocket server.

 ## ✨ What You Can Do With This Extension

-Play [Example Project](https://xcratch.github.io/editor/#https://yokobond.github.io/xcx-web-channel/projects/example.sb3) to look at what you can do with "Web Channel" extension.
+Play [Example Project](https://xcratch.github.io/editor/#https://yokobond.github.io/xcx-web-channel/projects/cat-fight-wc.sb3) to look at what you can do with "Web Channel" extension.

+This is a two-player battle game where:
+- Open the project in two windows (can be on different PCs)
+- Click the green flag to start
+- Select your character by clicking on either cat
+- Use left/right arrow keys to move your character (movement syncs across both windows)
+- Use up arrow key to attack
+- Use down arrow key to defend

-<iframe src="https://xcratch.github.io/editor/player#https://yokobond.github.io/xcx-web-channel/projects/example.sb3" width="540px" height="460px"></iframe>
+<iframe src="https://xcratch.github.io/editor/player#https://yokobond.github.io/xcx-web-channel/projects/cat-fight-wc.sb3" width="540px" height="460px"></iframe>

+## Blocks Provided

+This extension provides the following blocks:

+### Channel Management
+- Join channel with specified name on a server
+- Leave channel
+- Report current server URI and channel name

+### Data Sharing
+- Set shared values with key-value pairs
+- Get values by key

+### Event System
+- Send events with type and data
+- Receive events from other connected projects
+- Get last received event type and data

 ## How to Use in Xcratch